Chapter 1: Introduction

 Research Outline and Questions

-Following this topic, this section elaborates Research Questions (RQ) on these interlinked ideas:
+Following the motivation in Section 1.1, this section elaborates my Research Questions (RQ) on three interlinked ideas:

 1. Realization of the FAIR Digital Object concept using Web technologies.